 - Please see the Git conventions.

 - Good reviews are small reviews.
-Large PRs should only be created if neccessary.
+Large PRs should only be created if necessary.

 During a PR

-- Always abide by our Code of Conduct.
+- Always abide by the seL4 Code of Conduct.

 - Take into account the context stated by the author.